Please ensure Javascript is enabled for purposes of website accessibility Access to Council Information • Adelaide Hills Council Skip to main content

 Please note Adelaide Hills Council will contact you for payment, we request that you do not place your card payment details in any email to us.
 Any cheques received that are for an incorrect amount will be returned and a replacement cheque will be required.

 In 1997 the District Councils of East Torrens, Gumeracha, Onkaparinga and Stirling amalgamated to form the Adelaide Hills Council (AHC).
 AHC have a range of electronic and hard copy records which relate to property plans and reports.
-Applications dated prior to 1997 may be of poor quality or incomplete due to superseded Legislation and varying recordkeeping standards at that time.
-For this reason, AHC makes no guarantees as to the contents, quality or physical condition of the information contained in these files.
+Applications dated prior to 1997 may be of poor quality or incomplete due to superseded legislation and varying recordkeeping standards at that time.
+For this reason, Adelaide Hills Council makes no guarantee regarding the contents, quality or physical condition of the information contained in these files.

 If you are obtaining copies of documents on behalf of the owner, the current property owners' permission is required.